 Our lecturers come from around the world including France, Belgium, Germany, Italy, Brazil, Spain, Cuba, China, and the UK.
 They will share their expertise with you in the areas of professional translation.

 This course improves your language and communication skills and allows you to gain an in depth understanding of Chinese-English translation.
-Completing our MA Chinese-English Translation and Professional Practice prepares you for a professional career in translation and interpretation.
+Completing our MA Chinese-English Translation and Professional Practice prepares you for a professional career in translation.
 The professional practice element provides you with knowledge of the business aspects of translation and opens doors to many career opportunities such as translators, post-editors and proof-readers.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.